SalmaAmgarou/AutoML-WebApp/README.md

 ## Deployed Application

 Access the deployed application [here](https://aisd-hafdaoui-amgarou.streamlit.app/).

-Watch videos of thw Demo of the App available in our Linkedin post : https://www.linkedin.com/posts/hamza-hafdaoui_embark-on-a-transformative-journey-through-activity-7153835273427066880-m7aT?utm_source=share&utm_medium=member_desktop
+Watch videos of the Demo of the App available in our Linkedin post : https://www.linkedin.com/posts/hamza-hafdaoui_embark-on-a-transformative-journey-through-activity-7153835273427066880-m7aT?utm_source=share&utm_medium=member_desktop